CQCL/qujax/paper.md

-These characteristics contrast with the already existing array of excellent quantum computation resources in Python supporting JAX as a backend, such as cirq [@cirq], pytket [@pytket], qiskit [@jax2018github], Qulacs [@qulacs], TensorFlow Quantum [@tensorflowquantum], Pennylane [@pennylane] or Quimb [@quimb].
+These characteristics contrast with the already existing array of excellent quantum computation resources in Python supporting JAX as a backend, such as cirq [@cirq], pytket [@pytket], qiskit [@jax2018github], Qulacs [@qulacs], TensorFlow Quantum [@tensorflowquantum], Pennylane [@pennylane] or quimb [@quimb].
-These represent complex full-fledged frameworks which supply their own abstractions, being either much wider in scope or specializing in specific use-cases.
+These represent complex full-fledged frameworks which supply their own abstractions, being either wider in scope or specializing in specific use-cases.

 There is an active area of research investigating tensor networks as a tool for classical